vhskishore/nexustesting_application/README.md

-# mvn_shoppingcart
-This is Maven Project of Shoppingcart
+This is for testing nexus